Maintaining Weight after Diet: Secrets You Need to Know

-Successful weight loss is keeping at least 10% of the body weight off for at least one year (this definition differs with the FDA, who state that an effective weight loss drug only has to produce a 5% loss.
+Successful weight loss is keeping at least 10% of your body weight off for at least one year.
+This definition differs from the FDA’s statement, which states that an effective weight loss drug only has to produce a 5% loss.
 Many researchers find that only 10-20% of overweight individuals are able to obtain the goal of “successful weight loss”.
 This occurs no matter what diet or exercise plan is employed.

-The figure below is adapted from Sumithran, P et al from New England Journal Of Medicine (2011:365:1597-1604).
-It shows the regain of weight following 10 weeks of diet and weight loss despite eating calories calculated for weight maintenance.
+Regaining weight after weight loss is seen in the figure below adapted from Sumithran, P et al from the New England Journal Of Medicine (2011:365:1597-1604).
+It shows the slow increase of weight following 10 weeks of diet and weight loss despite eating calories calculated for weight maintenance.

 Why Weight is Regained after Weight Loss: Marked Increase in Hunger After Weight Loss Program

-The changes in hunger perception during and after weight loss are well-illustrated in the studies of Dr. Sumithran and colleagues in the graph below.
+The graph below clearly illustrates the changes in hunger perception during and after weight loss found in the studies of Dr. Sumithran and colleagues.
 They evaluated hunger before and during a weight loss program and during the maintenance phase by providing a standardized meal and measuring the degree of hunger reported by the subjects over the following six hours.

 In the graph, the solid black dots illustrate the hunger patterns for four hours after eating a standard meal before the weight loss.
 Hunger starts off at 32, drops 30 minutes after eating to almost zero, then gradually increases over the next 120 to 240 minutes, ultimately reaching levels experienced before the meal.